mobily-enterprises/jsonreststores/README.md

 #### `nonhttp`

-If you have `chainErrors: nonhttp` in your class definition, JsonRestStores will only call `next( err ) ` for non-HTTP errors --  any other problem (like your MongoDB server going down) will be handled by the next Express error management middleware.
-Use this if you want the server to respond directly in case of an HTTP problem (again using `self.formatErrorResponse()` to send a response to the client), but then you want to manage other problems (for example a MongoDB problem) with Express.
+If you have `chainErrors: nonhttp` in your class definition, JsonRestStores will only call `next( err ) ` for non-HTTP errors --  any other problem (like your database server going down) will be handled by the next Express error management middleware.
+Use this if you want the server to respond directly in case of an HTTP problem (again using `self.formatErrorResponse()` to send a response to the client), but then you want to manage other problems (for example a database problem) with Express.

 ### `self.formatErrorResponse()`